 If you are planning to hire your first employee, congratulations!
 The change from running the business all on your own to hiring your first employee can be an exciting time.
 Our list of topics will help ensure you comply with government rules and establish a positive working relationship with your new hire.

-We recommend you establish the foundation for employment by providing a letter outlining the terms of the employment.
-Write a letter of offer and have the new employee sign it to confirm they understand and accept what your company is offering.
+You can establish a strong foundation of employment with a letter of offer, outlining the terms of the employment.
+Have the new employee sign it to confirm they understand and accept what your company is offering.

-We recommend that you create a job description.
-This document will allow you to write a better job posting, set employment expectations and aid in performance management of your new hire.
-Find more information and a template at CFIB’s page, Why do job descriptions matter?
+Creating a job description sets employment expectations and can help in performance management of your new hire.
+Tips and resources are available at Why do job descriptions matter?

-You will need to open a payroll account with Canada Revenue Agency (CRA) for the deductions you must make from your employee's pay cheque.
-The deductions are remitted to CRA.
+Open a payroll account with Canada Revenue Agency (CRA) for the source deductions you will deduct from your employee's paycheque.
+You will remit both the employer- and employee-portions of these deductions to CRA.
 Call 1-800-959-5525 or register online.

 Workplace health and safety

-When you have employees, it is important to be aware of Saskatchewan's occupational health and safety laws under The Saskatchewan Employment Act.
-Check for information on the Government of Saskatchewan's Safety in the Workplace web site.
-Resources and templates to make compliance easier are available on CFIB's Better Safe than Sorry: 5 ways your business can improve workplace health and safety web page.
+Resources and templates to make compliance easier are available on CFIB's Better Safe than Sorry: 5 ways your business can improve workplace health and safety.

 Along with your on-the-job training, VuBIZ online training through your CFIB membership offers a variety of free courses including “Customer First” about communications, active listening, handling difficult people and “Workplace and Personal Skills” about team meetings, delegating, dealing with conflict, managing stress, etc.

 Four certificate courses are available for $69 per person per course.
 These options provide 20 to 30 hours of training on small business management, health and safety, sales and marketing, and human resources.